For decades, Omega 3 fish oil has been used to help people lose weight.

 Fish oil for weight loss is usually sold as liquid or in capsules.
 EPA/ DHA are how Omega – 3’s are commonly referred to on the label.

 Many fish oil capsules on the market provide 120 mg of EPA and 180 mg of DHA for a total of 300 mg’s of Omega’s.

 In this case you’d take 6- 10 capsules daily with meals.

 I know some people who take the whole amount in one shot, but most of my clients who take the capsules prefer to space them out over 3 meals- 3 with a power breakfast, 3 with lunch and 3 with dinner.

-Actually no, Fish oil is the most common source of Omega – 3 fatty acids, but Krill is also a potent source.
+Actually no, fish oil is the most common source of Omega – 3 fatty acids, but Krill is also a potent source of Omega-3’s.
 There’s a lot of debate as to whether Krill is better than fish oil, but there’s no definitive answer as of yet.

-Krill touts lots of bells and whistles but not sure if worth the price to use exclusively.
+Krill oils tout lots of bells and whistles but not sure if worth the price to use exclusively.
 I suggest rotating your sources and see what works for you.

 Omega – 3 fatty acids are just one of many of our nutritional secrets that make weight loss easier.